weder96/aws-certification-learning/module-11/README.md

 ## <a id="section-02"></a> **2 - Amazon Athena**
 ![Amazon Athena](/images/Architecture09172021/Arch_Analytics/Arch_48/Arch_Amazon-Athena_48.png)

+**Definition**

 Amazon Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.

 Athena is serverless, so there is no infrastructure to manage and you only pay for the queries you run.

 Athena is easy to use – just point to your data in Amazon S3, define the schema and start querying using standard SQL.

-Amazon Athena uses Presto with full support for standard SQL and works with many standard data formats, including CSV, JSON, ORC, Apache Parquet, and Avro.
+Amazon Athena uses Presto with full support for standard SQL and works with many standard data formats, including CSV, JSON, ORC, Apache Parquet,(built on Presto) and Avro.

 While Amazon Athena is ideal for fast, ad-hoc queries and integrates with Amazon QuickSight for easy visualization, it can also handle complex analysis, including large joins, window functions, and arrays.

 Amazon Athena uses a managed data catalog to store information and schemas about the databases and tables you create for your data stored in Amazon S3.

+Pricing: $5.00 per TB of data scanned

+Use compressed or columnar data for cost-savings (less scan)

+Use cases: Business intelligence / analytics / reporting, analyze & query VPC Flow Logs, ELB Logs, CloudTrail trails, etc...

+Exam Tip: analyze data in S3 using serverless SQL, use Athena

+**Cheat Sheets**

 [digitalcloud.training](https://digitalcloud.training/amazon-athena/)